Back to Blog

 Yes.
 Email tone shapes how customers perceive you.
 A concise, friendly style builds trust.
 They want clarity but also warmth.

-2. How can phone support remain HIPAA compliant?
+2. How can phone support stay secure?

 Use secure phone systems that limit data exposure.
 Train staff to confirm identity before discussing personal data.